keagan-n/TrackEvry/README.md

 Collaborators: Keagan Nguyen, Carlos Delgadillo, Soobin Woo, Julianna He

-Exploring web development and learning how to link backend with frontend using Google's Firebase database.
+Exploring web development and learning how to link backend with frontend using Google's Firestore noSQL database.

 - Install the following libraries in Python